owenhu99/price-calculator/README.md

 Clicking them will bring up a pop-up window that is rendered with the Bootstrap class 'modal'.
 You can type in the a new percentage number and submit.
 This will store the new rates inside `script.js` and automatically update the new price total.

+### Testing

+Unit testing is set up with mocha and chai and I used supertest to simulate server requests.
+Tests are included in the `test` folder and reflects the folder structure of the corresponding files to be tested.

+Current tests will test server behavior when hit with different requests.
+They can be found in `test/app-test.js` and each test is pretty self-explanatory (described by their name, for example "POST /search responds with json").

 ## Report

 Here is the report of the decisions made before and during the development of this application.